YourmixJNR/Reactjs-NoteApp/README.md

 # ReactJS NoteApp

-This is a simple Note App built using React.js and utilizes a JSON server for data management.
+This is a simple Note App built using React.js and utilizes an API for data management.

 ## Features